DillonSteyl/SCIE1000/Week 4/loop_how_long_1.md

+**Task:** Due to inflation, a dollar today is not worth the same as it was last year, and will not be worth the same next year either.
+So how do you compare the cost of things from different years?
+One way is using purchasing power.
+Today, $1000 can buy a particular amount of goods and services.
+In the future, $1000 dollars will buy less goods and services due to inflation.
+So, its purchasing power has decreased.

-**Task:** The user wants to know the purchasing power of $1000 for particular different years.
+The user wants to know the purchasing power of $1000 for particular different years.
 Ask the user for the year using the message "Enter the year you want to know about, or enter 0 to exit the program: ", and use the following equation to tell them the purchasing power for $1000 for that year with a predicted 3% inflation rate.

 `purchasing power for year vs 2018 = 1000*(1.03)**(2018-year)`

-Use the message "The purchasing power of $1000 dollars in year", year, "is", value, "compared to 2018."
+Use the message `"The purchasing power:", 1000*(1.03)**(2018-year), "in year", year"`

-If the user inputs 0, exit the program and print the message "Thanks, and have a good day!"
+If the user inputs 0, exit the program and print the message `"Thanks, and have a good day!"`

 ```
 from pylab import *